Tips to Help You Balance Work With Outdoor Adventure

 Balancing a 9 to 5 desk job with a love of the outdoors isn’t always easy, but it can definitely be done.

-It’s totally possible to live a life full of adventure while crushing your career, you just have to get a little creative (and adjust your expectations accordingly).
-With that in mind, here are 4 simple tips you can use this week to get outside more.
+It’s totally possible to live a life full of adventure while crushing your career goals, you just have to get a little creative (and adjust your expectations accordingly).
+With that in mind, here are 5 simple tips that you can use to get outside more this year.

 1. Log some time on the trails before the workday